andrzejkrzywda/monopoly-spike/README.md

 - add cards
 - assign cards to fields

+- lifes are renewed every x minutes

-check if player can buy the property (can afford it anc is on the right field)
+v - check if player can buy the property (can afford it anc is on the right field)